ava-labs/avalanche-starter-kit/src/8-erc20-to-erc20-token-bridge/_INSTRUCTIONS.md

 ## What we have to do

+1. Codespace Environment Setup
-1. Create a Subnet and Deploy on Local Network
+2. Create a Subnet and Deploy on Local Network
-2. Deploy an ERC20 Contract on C-chain
+3. Deploy an ERC20 Contract on C-chain
-3. Deploy the Bridge Contracts on C-chain and Subnet
+4. Deploy the Bridge Contracts on C-chain and Subnet
-4. Register Remote Bridge with Home Bridge
+5. Register Remote Bridge with Home Bridge
-5. Approve Transaction
+6. Approve Transaction
-6. Start Sending Tokens
+7. Start Sending Tokens

+## Environment Setup

+### Run on Github Codespace

+You can run them directly on Github by clicking **Code**, switching to the **Codespaces** tab and clicking **Create codespace on main**.
+A new window will open that loads the codespace.
+Afterwards you will see a browser version of VS code with all the dependencies installed.
+Codespace time out after some time of inactivity, but can be restarted.

 ## Local Network Environment